 Find as many free boxes as you can, whether from your local supermarket, your friend’s restaurant, or your neighbor’s recycling bins.
 If you’re still in need of boxes and packing supplies, Gorilla Bins is an excellent NYC-based solution, with environmentally-friendly, durable moving boxes and other supplies, packaged for projects of any size, delivered for free to Brooklyn, Manhattan, and Queens.

-If you still have clutter and junk sitting around the house that you have no use for, now is the time to get rid of it, sell/donate it, or re-organize it.
+If you still have clutter and junk sitting around the house that you have no use for, now is the time to declutter your belongings.
 Clutter in your house will add clutter to your mind, and you don’t want that on top of already elevated stress levels.
-Use Craigslist or Ebay to get rid of unused household items or trinkets that you don’t need.
+Use the internet to get rid of unused household items or trinkets that you don’t need.

 Spread out the work and set deadlines